-- Remotely over your TCP/IP network to discover and configure unconfigured InRow RDs on the same network segment as the computer running the Wizard. - Through a direct connection from a serial port of your computer to the InRow RD to configure or reconfigure it.
+- Remotely over your TCP/IP network to discover and configure any unconfigured cooling units on the same nettwork segment as the computer running the Wizard. - Through a direct connection from a serial port of your computer to the cooling unit to configure or reconfigure it.

-System requirements
+System Requirements

-The Wizard runs on Windows[®] 2000, Windows 2003, Windows Vista[®], Windows XP, Windows 7, Windows Server 2008, Windows 8, and Windows 2012.
+The Wizard runs on Windows® 2000, Windows 2003, Windows Vista®, Windows XP, Windows 7, Windows Server 2008, Windows 8, and Windows 2012.